ekmixon/ve-docs/create-and-edit-pages/README.md

+* Viewing your Website Files on GitHub.com
+* Editing your Website Files on GitHub.com
+* Creating a New Page on GitHub.com
+* Logging into your GitHub Account from your Website
+* Editing a Single Page Quickly from your Website

 # Viewing your Website Files on GitHub.com

 The files for your website can be found in your account on github.com.
 To see your website files, log into your account at [GitHub.com](https://github.com).
 Then choose the repo you are currently working on.
 The address that shows the files in your repo will look like: